rdghosal/Honyaku.py/README.md

 If you didn't know, Honyaku uses scraping libraries for its magic! <br>
 While BeautifulSoup is its first choice, if in scraping for links it finds something that doesn't resemble a URL,<br>
 Honyaku will then summon Selenium to parse what's probably a dynamic webpage.<br>
-Thus, you'll need to have downloaded the chromedriver matching your Chrome version to run Honyaku error-free.
+Thus, you'll need to have downloaded the **chromedriver matching your version of Google Chrome** to run Honyaku error-free.<br>
 The chromedriver can be downloaded here: https://chromedriver.chromium.org/downloads

 To see what file outputs look like, take a look at the `examples` folder!